The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

       # Scan the QR code with the Expo Go app on your phone to run your app instantly!
       ```

-    - **Expo SDK**: a modular set of packages that provide access to native APIs, like:
+    - **Expo SDK**: A modular set of packages providing access to native device APIs, such as:

       - Installation: